 To confirm your eligibility for benefits, call the Veteran's Administration at 888-442-4551 or complete the VONAPP (Veterans on-line application for benefits).

 Our Application Process

-For the Twelve-week Intensive, all students are accepted on a first-come, first-served basis.
+For the Furniture and Turning Intensives, all students are accepted on a first-come, first-served basis.
 See registration page for registration procedures, fees and deposits.
-GI Bill beneficiaries are required to provide a letter of eligibility for benefits issued by the Department of Veterans Affairs.

-For the Nine-month Comprehensive, GI Bill beneficiaries should follow the standard application procedure, which can be found here.
-GI Bill beneficiaries are required to provide a letter of eligibility for benefits issued by the Department of Veterans Affairs.
+For the Nine-month Comprehensive, GI Bill beneficiaries should follow our standard application procedure, which can be found here.

 Refund policy for GI Bill Beneficiaries

 The Center for Furniture Craftsmanship will provide a pro-rata refund of tuition for any student using the GI Bill (GI Bill Beneficiary) who chooses to withdraw from the course prior to the end date.
 The student must notify a certifying official at the Center, in writing, of the date of withdrawal.
 The refund is calculated based on the number of full instruction days remaining in the program after the receipt of this notification or after the actual date of withdrawal, whichever occurs later.

 Standards of Academic Progress

 Programs are pass/fail.
 Students are continually evaluated and provided with feedback by instructors.
 While all efforts are made by our staff to ensure student success, we reserve the right to academically dismiss students who are not meeting minimum standards for participation or safety.
 Students who are academically dismissed may not reapply for admission.